This Rocky Mountains house is a ski-lover's dream escape

 (Image credit: Gieves Anderson)

 This contemporary Rocky Mountains house is a skier’s dream retreat.
-Designed by Brooklyn-based Frederick Tang Architecture (FTA), the 4000 sq ft summer and ski home is located in the Bridger Canyon area of the southern city of Bozeman.
-This mountainous terrain is a new environment for the architecture studio, the biggest part of whose portfolio sits within the urban cityscape of the United States’ east coast.
+With architecture by Pearson Design Group (PDG), and with interiors by Frederick Tang Architecture (FTA), the 4000 sq ft summer and ski home is located in the Bridger Mountains area of north of the southwest city of Bozeman.

-Inside this Rocky Mountains house by Frederick Tang Architecture
+Inside this Rocky Mountains house by Pearson Design Group, with interiors by Frederick Tang Architecture

 Bozeman house Montana